unnamedmistress/StrawberryTech/README.md

 ### Hallucinations
 A short quiz where you spot the single AI hallucination hidden among two truthful statements.

+### Prompt Chain Challenge
+Master the art of breaking complex tasks into sequences of simple, effective prompts.
+Learn how each prompt can build on the previous response for better AI results.

 ### Prompt Recipe Builder
 Drag cards to assemble a prompt.
 Each round now fetches fresh card text from the OpenAI API and shows a short sample response after you build the recipe.